x-mia/Limit_computer/README.md

 # Limit_computer

-A script for extracting the target words from cross-lingual word embeddings by limiting the cosine similarity.
+A script for extracting the target words from cross-lingual word embeddings by either limiting the cosine similarity or selecting k nearest neighbors.
 The script partially uses code from [MUSE](https://github.com/facebookresearch/MUSE) [(Conneau et al., 2017)](https://arxiv.org/pdf/1710.04087.pdf).
 Part of the repository is the script for annotating the data manually.
 In [demo.ipynb](https://github.com/x-mia/Limit_computer/blob/main/demo.ipynb) you can visualize the graphs using sample of manually annotated dataframe.
 More information in the article [Parallel, or Comparable?
 That Is the Question](https://nlp.fi.muni.cz/raslan/2022/paper8.pdf).

 ### Requirements
 * [NumPy](https://numpy.org/)